 Joint inflammation has occasionally occurred after this type of injection.
 As with steroids, there is a small risk of infection.
 Thus, if you develop severe joint pain after an injection, call your healthcare provider immediately.

-Hyaluronate injections are generally reserved for people with osteoarthritis who cannot take NSAIDs or who do not achieve adequate pain relief with them.
+Hyaluronate injections are generally reserved for people with OA who cannot take NSAIDs or who do not achieve adequate pain relief with them.
 People awaiting joint surgery may benefit from these injections.

-Colchicine — This drug is often recommended for people with inflammatory osteoarthritis that does not improve with nonpharmacologic therapies and NSAIDs.
-A clinician may recommend colchicine for people who have frequent flares of osteoarthritis that is resistant to other treatments.
+Colchicine — This drug is often recommended for people with inflammatory OA that does not improve with nonpharmacologic therapies and NSAIDs.
+A clinician may recommend colchicine for people who have frequent flares of OA that is resistant to other treatments.

 Surgery is usually reserved for severe arthritis that significantly limits your activities and that does not respond to other arthritis treatments.
 (See "Patient information: Total knee replacement (arthroplasty) (Beyond the Basics)".)

 However, surgery is recommended before arthritis causes complications such as muscle loss and joint deformities.
 Furthermore, those who undergo surgery should be in the best possible physical condition and should be prepared for rehabilitation after surgery.

 More detailed information about surgery for arthritis is available separately.
 (See "Surgical therapy of osteoarthritis".)